Are You Overpaying?

 Best suited for

-Older or lower-value vehicles where the cost of comprehensive insurance outweighs the replacement value.
-Also suits drivers on a tight budget who want legal liability protection.
+Older or lower-value vehicles where paying for comprehensive would cost more than the car is worth.
+Also works for drivers on a tight budget who want legal liability protection at minimum.

 Third Party, Fire and Theft

-This mid-tier option includes everything in Third Party only, plus protection if your vehicle is stolen or damaged by fire.
-It does not pay for accidental damage from collisions or weather events.
+Everything in Third Party only, plus protection if your vehicle is stolen or damaged by fire.
+Collisions and weather damage are not covered.
+Think of it as the middle ground.

 What is covered